kulibraries/2021-12-03-ku-r-online/index.md

   Library Carpentry
   {% endif %}
   workshop,
-  you will need to install or update R, RStudio, and the tidyverse package.
-Follow the instructions for your operating system at <a href="https://datacarpentry.org/ecology-workshop/setup-r-workshop.html#r-and-rstudio" target="_blank">this setup page</a>.
-You will also need to <a href="https://datacarpentry.org/ecology-workshop/setup-r-workshop.html#data" target="_blank">download the data</a> and confirm that your preferred browser is up to date.
-Note that the setup page includes instructions for installing other software such as OpenRefine and SQLite Browser; we will not be using these in this R workshop.
+  you will need to install or update R, RStudio, and the R packages tidyverse, hexbin, patchwork, and RSQLite.
+Follow the instructions for your operating system at <a href="https://datacarpentry.org/R-ecology-lesson/#Preparations" target="_blank">the Preparations page</a>.
+You will also need to <a href="https://datacarpentry.org/R-ecology-lesson/#Download_the_data" target="_blank">download the data</a> and confirm that your preferred browser is up to date.
 </p>
 <p>
   We maintain a list of common issues that occur during installation as a reference for instructors